nat-ventura/data-structures-in-java/README.md

 * Practice using JUnit for proper testing

 #### Extra Notes
+* MyArrayList implements the Java List Interface, so we have to provide implementation for all of the abstract methods that it contains.
 * The backing storage for an ArrayList is an array, meaning an ArrayList is basically just an array with the extra functionality of dynamic resizing.
 * The following line helps allocate an array when workin with a generic type:
 ` E[] someArray=(E [])new Object[numElements]; `